What is Running Start?

 The Running Start program is a partnership between the high schools of Whitman County and Washington State University.
 Running Start allows qualified high school juniors and seniors to attend college courses during the fall and spring semesters at WSU and receive both high school and college credit.

 Who is eligible to participate in Running Start?

 How does the program work?

 You attend regular WSU classes during the fall or spring semester.
-When you have completed the course(s) successfully, college credit is granted.
-You are encouraged to contact any college or university that you are interested in attending to find out about how these credits may transfer.
-The credit you earn is also applied toward your high school graduation requirements.
-Every three credit course that you take at WSU will transfer as one credit to your high school.
-Your academic records from college coursework are maintained by WSU and a semester grade report will be sent to your high school.
+When you complete the course(s) successfully, college credit is granted.
+You are encouraged to contact any college or university that you are interested in attending to find out how these credits may transfer.
+The credit you earn is applied toward your high school graduation requirements.
+A 3-credit course taken at WSU will transfer as 1-credit to your high school.
+Your college coursework academic records are maintained by WSU and an unofficial transcript will be sent to your high school.

 How much does it cost?

 As a Running Start student you do not pay college tuition or fees up the Running Start Funding Limit Table.
 Any credits over 15 or over 1.2 combined high school and WSU FTE will be billed at the current WSU per credit rate.
-You are responsible for paying for all books, supplies, and placement examination fees for the WSU courses.
-Also, any student over 15 credits at WSU or the combined 1.2 FTE will be responsible for paying for all associated fees.
+You are responsible for paying for all books (including electronic books or course materials charged to your student account), supplies, and placement examination fees for WSU courses.
+Also, any student over 15 credits at WSU or the combined 1.2 FTE is responsible for paying for all associated tuition and fees.
 You will also have to provide your own transportation to and from campus.